 To make the most of your time in this charming city in Hyogo Prefecture, here are the best things to do in Himeji in one day.
-If you have extra time here, I’ve included some additional options that you might want to check out.
+If you have extra time here, I’ve included more ideas for what to do in Himeji.

-This article also includes information on how to get to Himeji, how to get around, hotel recommendations, where to eat and suggested reading.
+This comprehensive guide also includes information on how to get to Himeji, how to get around, where to stay, where to eat and recommended reading.

 A Brief History Of Himeji

 Himeji was originally the capital of the Harima Province, established in the 7th Century.
 Following the Battle of Sekigahara in 1600, one of the most important battles in Japanese feudal history, Ikeda Terumasa was given the Harima Province.

 The so-called “Shogun of Western Japan” established the Himeji Domain and expanded Himeji Castle, dating from the 14th century, and developed its castle town.

 The modern city of Himeji was established in 1889.

 Although Himeji incurred heavy damage from Allied bombing raids during World War II, Himeji Castle survived intact, despite a direct hit from one bomb.
 To this day, some believe that Himeji Castle is divinely protected.

 Finding your way around central Himeji couldn’t be easier.

 If you are arriving in Himeji by train, Himeji Castle is clearly visible from the north exit of the railway station.
 From here, it’s an easy 15-minute walk along Otemae-dori Street to the castle.